4 options to enjoy with the family

 Read more

-Imagine being an elderly cop and getting caught with your partner and another guy in a bank robbery by former mercenaries.
+Imagine being an elderly police officer and being caught with your partner and another subject in a bank robbery perpetrated by former mercenaries.
 This is a story starring Nicolas Cage on “The great assault”Which will premiere this Sunday, November 7.

 Yara premiered on November 5, it is a film based on a real case raised in Bergamo (Italy) and tells of the work of a prosecutor to discover the truth in the disappearance of a 13-year-old girl.

-If you are a lover of the series’Narcos: Mexico ‘, from this last Friday the third season is available where a new generation of drug bosses fights for power.
-In addition, the fifth season of the animated comedy for adults is released ‘Big Mouth‘.
+If you are a lover of the series’Narcos: Mexico ‘, From this last Friday the third season is available where a new generation of drug bosses fights for power.
+In addition, the fifth season of the animated comedy for adults is premiered ‘Big Mouth‘.

 TABLE GAMES